-Coherence: NY-4.MD.1 $\rightarrow$ NY-5.MD.1 $\rightarrow$ NY-6.RP.3d
+Coherence: NY-4.MD.1 \rightarrow NY-5.MD.1 \rightarrow NY-6.RP.3d Notes:

-- Notes:

-- All conversion factors will be given.

-- Grade 5 expectations for decimal operations are limited to work with decimals to hundredths.
+- The known conversion factors from grade 4 include ft., in.; km, m, cm; hr., min., sec. and will not be given.
+All other conversion factors will be given. - Grade 5 expectations for decimal operations are limited to work with decimals to hundredths.